Code-Institute-Submissions/Lomasney-Motors/README.md

 - _Button Hover Function: darker colour_
-When any of the buttons on the site including the 'Request a Quote' on the homepage, 'Leave a Review' on the testimonials section, 'Send' button on the contact form should all change to a deeper colour once hovered over.
+When any of the buttons on the site including the 'Request a Quote' on the homepage, 'Leave a Review' on the testimonials section, 'Send' button on the contact form, they should all change to a deeper colour when the mouse hovers over them.
 All buttons function as expected and no issues were found.

 - Conducted spell check on README file and text used in 'About' section and 'Meet the Team' sections,